utiasDSL/code-release/README.md

 # code-release

-This repository contains all the data and plotting scripts required to repoduce the plots in our paper [*TBD Title*](http://)
+This repository contains all the data and plotting scripts required to reproduce the plots in our paper "What is the Impact of Releasing Code with Publications?
+Statistics from the Machine Learning, Robotics, and Control Community"(http://)

 ## Installation